mkeathley2/family-mapping-app/README.md

 If you encounter any issues:

 1. Check the troubleshooting section above
-2. Make sure Docker Desktop is properly installed and running
+2. Make sure you have the minimum system requirements
-3. Try restarting Docker Desktop
+3. Try restarting the app or your computer
 4. [Open an issue](https://github.com/mkeathley2/family-mapping-app/issues) with specific error messages

 ## 📄 License